arrian/aripurcell.com/_posts/2014-05-08-lifx-python.md

 -   Connecting to the bulb
 -   Setting the Wifi network for the bulb to connect to

 Not content with just using the app though, I looked around for python libraries for the bulb.
 A few solutions exist (eg. [derkarnold's](https://github.com/derkarnold/pylifx) and [sharph's](https://github.com/sharph/lifx-python)) but what better way to get my head around LIFX and its protocol than writing my own?
 So, I wrote my own which is now available on Github at [arrian/lifx-python](https://github.com/arrian/lifx-python).
-Feel free to download the repository and run one of the examples.
+Feel free to download the repository and run the examples.

 A quick introduction to the library is as follows:
 {% highlight python %}

-from time import sleep
 import lifx

 # Create the LIFX connection